- Welcome & Mission

 Department Chair’s Welcome

 I want to welcome you to the Department of Communication and Performance.
 We are a vibrant community of students, staff, and faculty who explore and celebrate the understanding, art, and skill of human communication.
-We are engaged in both study and practice, both contemporary and historical texts, as well as artistic, rhetorical, and social scientific approaches.
-Whether you see yourself performing for or speaking to publics; behind the scenes writing, crafting, or designing; working with people across diverse populations; or producing work that has an impact on how people think and live, I recommend taking a good look at our programs.
+We engage both study and practice.
+We examine texts, messages, and images from contemporary and historical perspectives.
+And we employ approaches that artistic, rhetorical, ethnographic, and/or social scientific.
+Our students and graduates perform for and speak to publics; collect, study, and craft stories; develop and strengthen leadership skills; help people connect across diverse populations; and foster social responsibility and civil dialogue.
+If professional development in any of these ways interest you, I recommend taking a good look at our undergraduate and graduate programs.

-After you have taken a good look through our programs and web pages, please contact us if you have any questions, need more information, or would like to join our department.
+If you have any questions, need more information, or would like to join our department, please contact us.

 Dr. Amber Kinser, Department Chair